wiseman-timelord/Chat-VulkanLlama/README.md

 8) Implement "llama-cpp-python", thus enabling ClBlas through option in "Install.bat", to install brand specific version of Blas.
 9) Introduce all remaining critical core features, but stop somewhere before it becomes fork material..

-### FORK IDEAS & THOUGHTS:
-* Image Generation: Different image for each of the emotional states, image generation for scenes. image generation for characters with option to input own images for characters.
-Cutting and Pasting, of characters onto scene.
-* Develop Interface, possibly progress to multi-panel, will have to re-visit limitations on WSL with, curses or tkinter, even consider

 ### FEATURES:
 * Dynamic Model Initialization, seamlessly initializes the Llama language model with optimal thread settings.
 * Interactive User Loop, features a continuous loop for real-time user interaction.